fkaduk/kobodeck/README.md

 ## How to use it

-When Wi-Fi is turned on, Kobodeck connects to your Readeck instance in the background, downloads new unread articles as KEPUBs with cover images, and syncs read status back to Readeck.
+When Wi-Fi is enabled,
+Kobodeck downloads unread and in-progress Readeck articles matching the configured filters as KEPUBs.

-If any files changed, it triggers a Nickel library rescan via a simulated USB event.
+It then triggers a Nickel library rescan via a simulated USB event.
 Press **Connect** to rescan immediately, or **Cancel** - the files are already downloaded either way.

 ![screenshot of the connect dialog on a Kobo Glo HD reader](assets/connect-dialog.png)

-To add an article as favourite on Readeck, add it to the Kobo collection you set in the configuration and wait or retrigger Kobodeck by switching device Wi-Fi off and on again.
-The same works for removing favourites.

-**Note:** For downloading large sets of articles, increase time to sleep in
+If you have a large number of articles, increase the automatic sleep timeout under
-`Settings > Energy savings and privacy > Automatically go to sleep after`
+**Settings → Energy savings and privacy → Automatically go to sleep after** to prevent Kobodeck from being suspended.

 ## Prerequisites

 - a running [hosted](https://readeck.com) or
   [self-hosted](https://readeck.org/en/) Readeck instance
-- a Readeck API token (generate one in Readeck under Settings → API tokens)
+- a Readeck API token (generate in Readeck under Settings → API tokens)
 - a Kobo device from the Glo generation or newer running the stock Nickel firmware (tested on Kobo Libra Color; very old models may not work)

-## Installation or upgrade
+## Install or upgrade

 To install or upgrade